 Speaking of tortas, Provecho offers only one kind, but it’s a worthwhile specimen of torta ahogada, a carnitas sandwich that is “drowned” in a tomato-based sauce and served with sliced onions.
 The sauce on top makes it a knife-and-fork meal, and the moderate size leaves opportunity to enjoy it with a side dish such as chayote squash or nopales, the edible cactus pads.
 Other meat-meets-sauce dishes are the birria, in which tender beef is simmered with dried chiles, and the carne en sugo, in which beef is cooked in its own juice with pinto beans, onions, and bacon.

 Desserts include flan and a tres leches cake.
 There are also a variety of liquid desserts, not only in the form of aguas frescas, but also in terms of Mexican lattes and hot chocolate.
-Beer can be found across the courtyard at the Brill Line and cocktails with a Latin American influence are available at Pobrecito, near Provecho at the east end of the Churchill.
+Beer, wine, and cocktails can be found at either of the two bars inside the Churchill.
 After enduring years of minimal Mexican food with limited authenticity, the city center is now able to boast a bevy of appealing choices.
 The result is a lot more reasons to say “buen provecho” in Downtown Phoenix.

 901 N. 1st St. #104, Phoenix AZ 85004